tartley/belter/README.md

 ### design
 * Probably already needs a total redesign from a 'hexagonal' viewpoint.
   What are our business logic units?
-* render should store vao keyed on id(shape), not id(item), then multiple items could use same vao, either simultaneously or sequentially.
+* render should store vao keyed on id(shape), not id(entity), then multiple entities could use same vao, either simultaneously or sequentially.
 * self documenting makefile
 ### deployment